Metal Roofs Pay You Back in Three Ways

 WOW Factor: Increased Home Value

-Industry research shows a new metal roof installation adds as much as 70% of installation cost to your home's value.
+Roofing industry research shows that a new metal roof installation can add as much as 70% of the installation costs to your home's value.

-Metal Roofs are Energy Star rated saving you money on heating & cooling, plus the longevity makes metal roofs sustainable and eco-friendly.
+Metal Roofs are Energy Star rated and can save you money on heating & cooling.
+Plus, their longevity makes metal roofs sustainable and eco-friendly.

 "High-End" Designer Look + Increased Home Value

 Industry research shows that a new, quality roof immediately adds about 70% of the roof’s total installation cost to the value of the home.
 The reason for this increase in home value is simple: houses with an ordinary looking roof or one that’s in need of replacement results in home buyers being willing to pay less and results in more haggling for the house because “the roof will need replacement, so we have to pay less so we can replace the roof.”

 However, homes with a roof that is unique, new and is in a style the new buyer appreciates, the value will go up because they will desire the home more.
 Drive through a few neighborhoods where there are more “high value” houses, and you’ll see for yourself what we’re talking about.

 Look at the roofs on those homes: they’re all unique from one another and are almost always using either wood shakes, metal roofing, tile, dimensional shingles or composite materials.